coderbyheart/blog/_posts/2015-02-18-build-this-opendata-hackers-and-datanauts.md

 This would enable me to pan around a map and find places that would fit my preferred living conditions.

-Feel free to submit it to the [TEDxRheinMain Datanauts Contest](http://datanauts.tedxrheinmain.de/), I won't because I'd be force to comply to their [overly one-sided terms and conditions](https://gist.github.com/coderbyheart/344fbd403cfb536d530f).
+Feel free to submit it to the [TEDxRheinMain Datanauts Contest](http://datanauts.tedxrheinmain.de/), I won't because I'd be forced to comply to their [overly one-sided terms and conditions](https://gist.github.com/coderbyheart/344fbd403cfb536d530f).

 Also there is the [Open Data Hackathon](http://www.meetup.com/OKLabFfm/events/219670248/) this Saturday at the best coworking space around: [Die Zentrale](http://die-zentrale-ffm.de/).
 A perfect event to getting this started …